-- 1. Competent authorities of a Member State may transfer personal data to a third country provided that the requirements of Regulation (EU) 2016/679 of the European Parliament and of the Council\ are fulfilled and only on a case-bycase basis.
-Competent authorities shall ensure that such a transfer is necessary for the purpose of this Regulation and that the third country does not transfer the data to another third country unless it is given express written authorisation to do so and complies with the conditions specified by the competent authority of the Member State concerned. - 2.
-Competent authorities of a Member State shall only disclose personal data received from a competent authority of another Member State to a supervisory authority of a third country where the competent authority of the Member State concerned has obtained express agreement from the competent authority which transmitted the data and, where applicable, provided that the data are disclosed solely for the purposes for which that competent authority gave its agreement.
+- 1. Competent authorities of a Member State may transfer personal data to a third country provided that the requirements of Regulation (EU) 2016/679 of the European Parliament and of the Council are fulfilled and only on a case-by-case basis.
+Competent authorities shall ensure that such a transfer is necessary for the purpose of this Regulation and that the third country does not transfer the data to another third country unless it is given express written authorisation to do so and complies with the conditions specified by the competent authority of the Member State. - 2.
+Competent authorities of a Member State shall only disclose personal data received from a competent authority of another Member State to a supervisory authority of a third country where the competent authority of the Member State concerned has obtained express agreement from the competent authority which transmitted the data and, where applicable, provided that the data are disclosed solely for the purposes for which that competent authority gave its agreement.';

-&lt;sup>\ Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
+Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
 1).';

-- (14) Article 30 is amended as follows: - (a) paragraph 2 is amended as follows: - (i) in the first subparagraph, points (e), (f) and (g) are replaced by the following: - (e) a temporary ban of a person discharging managerial responsibilities within an investment firm or any other natural person, who is held responsible for the infringement, from exercising management functions in investment firms, as well as in benchmark administrators or in supervised contributors; - (f) in the event of repeated infringements of Article 14 or 15, a ban of at least 10 years of any person discharging managerial responsibilities within an investment firm, a benchmark administrator or supervised contributor or any other natural person who is held responsible for the infringement, from exercising management functions in investment firms, as well as in benchmark administrators or in supervised contributors; - (g) a temporary ban of a person discharging managerial responsibilities within an investment firm, a benchmark administrator or a supervised contributor, or any other natural person who is held responsible for the infringement, from dealing on own account;';
+- (14) Article 30 is amended as follows: - (a) paragraph 2 is amended as follows: - (i) points (e) to (g) are replaced by the following: - '(e) a temporary ban of a person discharging managerial responsibilities within an investment firm or any other natural person, who is held responsible for the infringement, from exercising management functions in investment firms as well as benchmark administrators or supervised contributors; - (f) in the event of repeated infringements of Article 14 or 15, a ban of at least 10 years of any person discharging managerial responsibilities within an investment firm or any other natural person who is held responsible for the infringement, from exercising management functions in investment firms as well as benchmark administrators or supervised contributors; - (g) a temporary ban of a person discharging managerial responsibilities within an investment firm or another natural person who is held responsible for the infringement, from dealing on own account as well as benchmark administrators or supervised contributors;';

-- (ii) in the first subparagraph, point (j) is replaced by the following: - '(j) in respect of legal persons, maximum administrative pecuniary sanctions of at least: - (i) for infringements of Articles 14 and 15, 15 % of the total annual turnover of the legal person according to the last available accounts approved by the management body or EUR 15 000 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on 2 July 2014; - (ii) for infringements of Article 16, 2 % of its total annual turnover according to the last available accounts approved by the management body, or EUR 2 500 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on 2 July 2014;
+- (ii) point (j) is replaced by the following: - '(j) in respect of legal persons, maximum administrative pecuniary sanctions of at least: - (i) for infringements of Articles 14 and 15, 15 % of the total annual turnover of the legal person according to the last available accounts approved by the management body or EUR 15 000 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on 2 July 2014; - (ii) for infringements of Article 16, 2 % of its total annual turnover according to the last available accounts approved by the management body, or EUR 2 500 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on 2 July 2014;